-Here are some manufacturers who use Quali-C in making their products:
+Here are some manufacturers of Vitamin C products, many who use Quali-C in making their products:

 Liposomal Vitamin C Capsules – If you prefer your Vitamin C in pill form, this brand touts that they have a completely China-free formula.
 Core Med also has a similar product that they label “China free”.